Willfoss/be-news-project/README.md

 # News API

 A fully tested backend project based on reddit.
-This project uses REST APIs to fetch data from a news website database.
+This project uses REST APIs to interact with data from a news website database.
 The endpoints give information about:

 1. topics,
 2. articles related to those topics,